-Filmmaker Tasha Hardy, Perpich theater alumna ‘92, sees a clear connection between her experience at Perpich Arts High School and her success.
+Filmmaker Tasha Hardy (Theater 1992) sees a clear connection between her experience at Perpich Arts High School and her success.
 As a teenager, Hardy says, “My life was headed for disaster.”
 With an unstable family situation, she struggled in school and lacked healthy peer relationships.
 Once she got into Perpich, all of that changed.
 The supportive, arts-based environment Hardy found at Perpich was something she had been missing at her previous school.
 “I felt immediately welcomed there by the staff and students … I finally ‘fit in’ somewhere,” she says.

 After Perpich, Hardy moved to Hollywood and became a production assistant, going on to later write and produce award-winning pieces such as the Star Trek special “World Enough and Time,” and to land her current job at an Emmy-nominated production company, where she is a writer and producer.

 Hardy’s focus on theater at Perpich allowed her to explore the subject in ways she was previously unable.
 Like many students, she dabbled in theater at her old school but only had the opportunity to act or to be on the production crew, both tasks that Hardy admits did not inspire her, nor did they clue her into her strengths and talents as a theater student.
 At Perpich, she says, “I had the opportunity do other jobs like stage managing, writing and directing and get one-on-one mentorship and feedback from teachers.”

 The chance to try her hand at writing led to “a golden moment” for Hardy.
 She had written and directed a one-act play, after which a French-speaking teacher relayed the message that “although she didn’t speak English, she could understand what was happening in the play because of the visual action and how well the actors were performing.”
 Understanding her ability to connect with people in such a way “was the moment I realized that I had found my passion in life,” Hardy says.